mhrsntrk/mhrsntrk/README.md

 [![Typing SVG](https://readme-typing-svg.herokuapp.com?size=35&color=FF6900&vCenter=true&width=750&lines=hello%2C+world.;hello%2C+decentralized+world.)](https://git.io/typing-svg)

 ## About
-As Principal Product Manager at Energy Web, I bring a dynamic blend of technical expertise and strategic business knowledge, backed by B.Sc. in Electrical and Electronics Engineering and MBA degrees.
-My journey in the tech and energy sectors has been marked by a passion for innovation and community engagement.
-Currently, I am managing EWX ecosystem products, focusing on our "Marketplace" and "SaaS offerings", driving forward the integration of web3 technology in the energy sector.
-My prior experience includes co-founding and leading various startups in Turkey, where I developed and refined my skills in creating and running technology-driven businesses.
-At Energy Web, I continue to leverage these skills to foster growth and sustainability in the ever-evolving landscape of web3 solutions.
+As the Sr. Project Manager at The Hashgraph Association, I bring a fusion of technical prowess and strategic insight, grounded in a B.Sc. in Electrical and Electronics Engineering and an MBA.
+My career in tech is driven by a dedication to innovation and impactful leadership.
+Previously at Energy Web, I led the development of key ecosystem products, integrating web3 technologies into the energy sector.
+Now, at The Hashgraph Association, I'm excited to steer groundbreaking projects in distributed ledger technology, building on my experience as a tech entrepreneur to advance the blockchain industry.

 ## Areas of Work
 - Self-Sovereign Identity